Created on

 Description

+This article describes how session helpers set up expectation sessions..
 Session helpers in FortiOS provide basic Application Layer Gateway functionality.

 Solution

-Session helpers keep track of the communication of the Layer-7 protocols such as FTP and will dynamically open up the ports as required for the communication.
+Session helpers keep track of the communication of the Layer-7 protocols, such as FTP, and will dynamically open up the ports as required for the communication.

-The record of these dynamic ports is kept by the session helpers in the form of the expectation sessions.
+The record of these dynamic ports is kept by the session helpers in the form of expectation sessions.

 Expectation session is a pseudo-session that is created by the session helper for the ports negotiated by the upper layer protocols.